orbitalquark/textadept/doc/manual.md

 You also have the option of downloading an official set of [language modules](#Language.Modules) from the download page.
-Textadept itself includes C/C++ and Lua language modules by default.
+Textadept itself includes C and Lua language modules by default.

 If necessary, you can obtain PGP signatures from the [download page][] along with a public key in order to verify download integrity.
 For example on Linux,